Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 UPDATE: This height system works great and enables fast gameplay, but after extended playtesting (as players became more comfortable with the game and its rules) an even faster height system was desired.
 A speedier system was designed, based upon standard 2mm carbon fiber rods (commonly used for RC planes and other DIY hobby purposes):

-Grooves are etched out with a sharp blade, and filled with white paint:
+Grooves were etched out with a sharp blade, and filled with white paint:

-The dragon models are modified to have a 2mm hole through the middle.
-The bottom of the dragon bases features two “grippers” to ensure a tight fit against the carbon fiber rod:
+The dragon models were modified to have a 2mm hole through the middle.
+The bottom of the dragon bases feature two “grippers” to ensure a tight fit against the carbon fiber rod:

-And the dragon bases are modified to have 2mm holes for mounting the rods:
+And the dragon bases were modified to have 2mm holes for mounting the rods:

 This alternative height system works nicely:

-We lose the discrete dragon facings, but the speed gain when adjusting dragon height during gameplay is considerable.
+This design loses the discrete dragon facings of the previous designs, but the time saved when adjusting dragon height during gameplay is considerable.
 Although this height solution is not fully 3D-printable, it is still accessible thanks to the standardized 2mm carbon rods being readily available.
 Players can choose whichever system works best for their group.

-In the above sections we’ve discussed the final decisions that were made, but it took 9 revisions to arrive at the current version of DragonWars.
+In the above sections I’ve described the final decisions that were made, but it took 9 revisions to arrive at the current version of DragonWars.
 At each step along the way, the game was playtested with 2 to 4 players.

 During the development process, a full manual was maintained, containing the ruleset up to that point in time.
 For each playtest, players were given a copy of the manual and left to read it on their own - this helped to clarify any confusing rules or poorly-worded sections of the manual.
 Games were played using the rules as written at the time of playtesting.
 Copious notes were taken during each playtest noting unexpected situations, rules that seemed unfair/incomplete, and any suggestions from players:

-These notes were reviewed after each playtest and the next revision of the game would implement all changes which were deemed appropriate.
+These notes were reviewed after each playtest and the next revision of the game implemented all changes which were deemed appropriate.
 In a few cases, rules were “rolled back” after a playtest if the change was found to do more harm than good.

-The dragon models could use improvement - it is still difficult to tell which direction dragons are facing, and the dragon poses look awkward when they are in an elevated flying position.
+The dragon models could use improvement - it is still difficult to tell which direction dragons are facing, and the dragon models look awkward when they are in an elevated flying position.

 Combat is still too punishing for inexperienced players who are not skilled at predicting the movements of other players.
 Too often a plotted combat action is forfeit as a result.
 I have an idea of abandoning pre-plotted movement and instead implementing “combat cards”.
 Specific dragon types would still be eligible for the same combat actions they are eligible for now, but each player would select a few of these combat cards (without revealing them to all players).
 After movement actions are completed, players could use their combat combat cards for any eligible dragons.
 This strike a balance between totally pre-planned combat, and the too-simple approach of allowing all possible combat actions each turn.

 The default gamemode of “Capture the Egg” takes advantage of the terrain and is fast-paced and fun, but players may enjoy a more “dogfight-like” experience.
-We can offer two additional game modes to satisfy these players:
+I could add two additional game modes to satisfy these players:

-We’ve achieved our goal: DragonWars is a fun, fast-paced, visually appealing convention-style aerial combat game, 3D printable by anyone at home.
+I’ve achieved my goal: DragonWars is a fun, fast-paced, visually appealing convention-style aerial combat game, 3D printable by anyone at home.

 A two-player game of DragonWars: